spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 Every uninstaller needs to create a marker of the type `OutputCommonData` at the end of a successful uninstallation.
 Simply call the `write()` method on the marker to create the required empty file.

+It is recommended that an uninstaller removes the related installer's marker, to enable re-installation.

 **Arguments:**

 - `description`: Description of the uninstaller.
 Used for displaying help texts in the CLI.